executablebooks/github-activity/docs/use.md

 `--tags` parameter in the CLI.
 This is a list of a subset of names taken from the left-most column above.
 ```

+## Include Pull Request reviewers and commenters in your changelog

+By default, GitHub Activity will include any _reviewer_ of a pull request in the item for that PR.
+This looks like the following:

+## Include a list of all contributors at the end of your changelog

+By default, this tool will include a long list of contributors at the end of your changelog.
+This is the unique set of all contributors that contributed to the release.

+(how-does-this-tool-define-contributions-in-the-reports)=

+### How we define contributors a changelog

+GitHub Activity tries to automatically determine the unique list of contributors within a given window of time.
+There are many ways to define this, and there isn't necessarily a "correct" method out there.

+We try to balance the two extremes of "anybody who shows up is recognized as contributing" and "nobody is recognized as contributing".
+We've chosen a few rules that try to reflect sustained engagement in issues/PRs, or contributions in the form of help in _others'_ issues or contributing code.

+Here are the rules we follow for finding a list of contributors within a time window.
+A contributor is anyone who has:

+- Contributed to a PR merged in that window (includes opening, merging, committing, commenting, or committing)
+- Commented on >= 2 issues that weren't theirs
+- Commented >= 6 times on any one issue
+- Known bot accounts are generally not considered contributors

+We'd love feedback on whether this is a good set of rules to use.

+## Strip PR type metadata from the changelog titles

+If you follow the [title prefix convention used to split PRs](#prefixes-and-tags), you can remove these prefixes when you generate your changelog, so that they don't clutter the output.

+To strip title prefix metadata, use the `--strip-brackets` flag.

+For example, `[DOC] Add some documentation` will be rendered as `Add some documentation`.

+## Change the heading level for your changelog items

+To change the starting heading level for changelog items, use the `--heading-level N` flag.
+Where `N` is the starting heading level (e.g., `2` corresponds to `##`).

+This is useful if you want to _embed_ your changelog into a larger one (e.g., `CHANGELOG.md`).

+## Include issues in your changelog

+To include closed issues in your changelog, use the `--include-issues` flag.

+## Include opened issues in your changelog

+To include issues and Pull Requests that were _opened_ in a time period, use teh `--include-opened` flag.

 (use:token)=